bryanwerth7/stock-analysis/README.md

 ## 2017
 <img width="1000" alt="Screen Shot 2021-07-17 at 1 37 00 PM" src="https://user-images.githubusercontent.com/86524863/126045359-4b0ddb0e-659a-4afc-b2b1-0f1eced8f91c.png">

    -As we can see, 2017 was a very good year in regards to a positive returns for all the stocks except TERP.
 Some had a positive return of almost 200% in the case of DQ.
 This was a lot of data to analyze so it was crucial to refactor my base code I used to analyze one stock (DQ), so it was efficient and ran the entire year as quickly as possible.
+To differentiate between multiple tickers I had to check if the next row was the first row to contain that stocks ticker with the code below:

+   >***If Cells(i, 1).Value = tickers(tickerIndex) And Cells(i - 1, 1) <> tickers(tickerIndex) Then
+        tickerStartingPrices(tickerIndex) = Cells(i, 6).Value***

+   -Then to make sure we stopped at the last row containing that ticker I had code that read as follows:

+   >***If Cells(i, 1).Value = tickers(tickerIndex) And Cells(i + 1, 1) <> tickers(tickerIndex) Then
+        tickerEndingPrices(tickerIndex) = Cells(i, 6).Value***

+   -If these conditions were met, our tickerIndex would increase by 1; this was how we tallied up the individual ticker information row by row and compiled the data for individual stocks for the entire year desired.
 My original base code program ran in 0.8 seconds, as you can see below with refactoring my code now runs in about a fifth of that time:

 <img width="1417" alt="VBA_Challenge_2017" src="https://user-images.githubusercontent.com/86524863/126045399-04a2be8a-eb78-459d-83e4-1c9f06bf98f3.png">